13 Amazing Ideas for a Cozy Winter Wedding in Georgia

 Want to stop your guests from freezing while you're saying "I do"?
 Provide gloves as a thoughtful and useful wedding favor.
 Gloves are something that everyone can use during and after the wedding, and they'll think back to your special day every time they slip them on.

 With winter in Georgia comes snow at times.
 Instead of trying to avoid that fact, embrace it.
 Snow makes for a beautiful background for wedding pictures.
 Don't be afraid to get silly with your photo op.
 Throw a few snowballs, make snow angels, or build a snowman.
 This is less of a tip for staying warm and more of a tip to help you adjust to your choice of season and venue.

 7. Put Candles at the Reception Tables

 There are a lot of neat things you can do with your decor when you're having a winter wedding.
-One of these things is candles at the reception tables.
-They provide a warm glow that's sort of like having a mini fireplace in front of you.
+One of these is candles at the reception tables.
+They provide a warm, cozy glow to create a more intimate atmosphere during your reception.

 8. Bring the Heat